DimpleKundu/incubyte-sweet-shop/README.md

 - FastAPI for the amazing backend framework
 - React for the frontend library
-- All open-source contributors whose work made this project possible
+- All LLM i used and Youtube tutorial contributors whose work made this project possible